 Ver.
-Dat Changes from previous version 6.5 2 7 2021 Inclusion of quotation from recent WHO update on transmission Revised to include significant vaccine protection.
+Date anges from previous version 6.6 07.07.202 Change in terminology and definitions on vaccine protection 6.5 24.06.2 Inclusion of quotation from recent WHO update on transmission Revised to include significant vaccine protection.
 Removal of requirement for testing before transfer to LTRCF in people with significant vaccine protection Revision of section on social activity to simplify and encourage transition towards more normal activities Specific statement that restrictions continue to apply to staff and residents with symptoms suggestive of COVID-19 after vaccination Residents on CPAP or BiPAP to participated in activities subject to certain conditions Clarification in section 5.0 that the goal in terms of natural ventilation is gentle air flow /air exchange